-Hart especially leaves no doubt as to the depth of his respect for Nietzsche, a figure who appears repeatedly in Hart’s essays and conversations.
-The section I intend to reproduce here (without footnotes) in 4-parts for those who do not own BOI that portion that engages Nietzsche most directly (BOI, 93-127).
+Hart especially leaves no doubt as to the depth of his respect for Nietzsche, a figure who appears repeatedly in his essays and conversations.
+The section I intend to reproduce here (without footnotes) in 4-parts for those who do not own BOI is that portion in which Hart engages Nietzsche most directly (BOI, 93-127).
 This will provide a place for comments and interaction as well.
 Buckle your seat belts, return your trays to their upright and locked position, and keep an unabridged Webster nearby.

 David Bentley Hart (BOI, 92-127):